ghoneycutt/puppet-module-autofs/README.md

 mounts
 ------
-Array value to set mount paths.
+Array of mount paths.

 - *Default*: undef

 package_name
 ------------
-Name of package to install for automount functionality
+String to specify the name of the package for autofs.

 - *Default*: autofs

 service_name
 ------------
-Name of service to handle for automount functionality
+String to specify the name of the service for autofs

 - *Default*: autofs

 ### Sample usage:

 <pre>
-autofs::enable: true
+autofs::enable: false
-autofs::timeout: 2400
+autofs::mount_timeout: 2400
-autofs::browsable: 'no'
+autofs::browsable: no
+autofs::umount_wait: 2
 autofs::mounts:
   - +auto.master
   - /home auto.home